SiobhanP1/art-shop-ecommerce-store/README.md

 * AWS was used to store static files after deployment.
 * Mockplus was used to create wireframes.
 MAY CHANGE THIS
 * Allauth was used for log-in, log-out, and sign-up authentication.
+* Stripe was used to handle secure checkout and payment by credit card.

 ## Testing

-### Code Validation MUST COMPLETE VALIDATION OF ALL
+### Code Validation

+MUST COMPLETE VALIDATION OF ALL

 * Python code was passed through the [Code Institute Python Linter](https://pep8ci.herokuapp.com/).
 No issues were found.

 * HTML code in the template files was validated using the [W3 Validator](https://validator.w3.org/nu/).
 No errors were found.
+NOT COMPLETE

 * CSS code was validated using the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator).
+NOT COMPLETE

 ### Other Testing